ADD-SP/ngx_waf/docs/guide/faq.md

 ## Can I change the rules at runtime?

-No, this module only reads the rules when nginx starts and not afterwards.
+No, this module will only read the rules when nginx reads the configuration. nginx will read the configuration on startup and reload.

 ## Is IP inspection affected by CDN?